Filey’s Windmill

 and

-cap frame and the gallows for the fantail all in position.
+we see the cap frame and the gallows for the fantail all in position.

 Fig.23